-115.77 ' (a) • - contractor or volunteer who engages in sexual abuse prohibited from contact with s? \boxtimes Yes \square No • Is any contractor or volunteer who engages in sexual abuse reported to: Law enforcement agencies (unless the activity was clearly not criminal)? \boxtimes Yes \square No • - contractor or volunteer who engages in sexual abuse reported to: Relevant ng bodies? $oximes$ Yes \oximes No 115.77 ' (b) , , • In the case of any other violation of agency sexual abuse or sexual harassment policies by a contractor or volunteer, does the facility take appropriate remedial measures, and consider whether to prohibit further contact with inmates? \boxtimes Yes \square No Audito or Over all Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)
+115.77 ' (a) • - contractor or volunteer who engages in sexual abuse prohibited from contact with s? \boxtimes Yes \square No • - contractor or volunteer who engages in sexual abuse reported to: Law ement agencies (unless the activity was clearly not criminal)? \boxtimes Yes \square No • - contractor or volunteer who engages in sexual abuse reported to: Relevant ng bodies? $oximes$ Yes \oximes No 115.77 ' (b) , , • by a co case of any other violation of agency sexual abuse or sexual harassment policies ontractor or volunteer, does the facility take appropriate remedial measures, and er whether to prohibit further contact with inmates? \boxtimes Yes \square No Audito or Over all Compliance Determination Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)